SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Metric Traveling Salesman Problem.md

 >

 >[!important] Eulerian Path Problem
->Given an *undirected* graph find a walk visting every edge exactly once
+>Given an *undirected* graph find a walk visiting every edge exactly once

 It can be proven that there is no constant $\rho$ factor approximation algorithm for **TSP** ( unless $P=NP$ )